lyushisyan/lyushisyan.github.io/README.md

 Page-specific stylesheets are declared through the `extra_css` front-matter field.

+CSS organization follows three layers:

+1. `assets/css/style.css` defines design tokens, base elements, site layout, shared components, and utilities.
+2. `assets/css/components/` contains styles owned by one page or reusable page component.
+3. Page-specific responsive rules stay with their component instead of being collected in a separate mobile file.

+Reuse the custom properties in `:root` for shared colors, typography, radii, motion, shadows, and layout widths.
+Add a new token when a visual value is repeated across components; keep one-off decorative values local.

 ### Local Preview

 After editing `assets/bibliography/publications.bib`, regenerate the static publication data: